tarunmangla/lmap-assignments/unit-1.md

 1. What are the professionalism conflicts in this scenario?
 - Students:
   - Intrusive of others space
+  - Representation of lab -- both from individual and group perspectivve
   - Not encouraging collaborative environment outside research
 - Postdoc
   - Not encouraging collaboration within